Mrs. Hayes has been a preschool teacher for 26 years. She went to Baylor and the University of Texas.

 GRACE LUDRICK, 1ST GRADE

 Mrs. Ludrick has a BS in Elementary Education from the University of Arkansas, and she is working toward completion of her Masters in Teaching and Leadership at OSU-Tulsa.
-This is her third year of teaching.
+This is her fourth year of teaching.

 "I love teaching because I get to interact with students every day and I can watch how much they change.
 I love being able to see their knowledge expand and their understanding deepen both academically and spiritually.
 Being able to share the gospel with students is one of the things I cherish most.
 Helping students to know that there is a Heavenly Father who loves them dearly and wants a personal relationship with them is one of the best things I can hope to accomplish with my students."